Generic Name: glatiramer (gla-TIR-a-mer)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Anxiety; back pain; flushing; headache; mild redness, pain, itching, or a lump at the injection site; nausea; vomiting; weakness; weight gain.
+Back pain; flushing; mild redness, pain, swelling, or itching; a lump at the injection site; nausea; vomiting; weakness; weight gain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormal thinking; chest pain or tightness; dizziness; fast or irregular heartbeat; fever, chills, or sore throat; persistent flushing or anxiety; pounding in the chest; severe pain, redness, or swelling at injection site; shortness of breath; skin hardening, thinning, or color change at the injection site; sweating; tightness in the throat; tremor; unusual swelling; vaginal odor, discharge, or itching.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; fast or irregular heartbeat; fever, chills, or sore throat; persistent flushing or anxiety; severe or persistent headache or dizziness; severe pain, redness, or swelling at injection site; shortness of breath; skin hardening, thinning, or color change at the injection site; swollen glands; tightness in the throat; tremor; unusual sweating; unusual swelling; vaginal odor, discharge, or itching; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.